localnerve/html-snapshots/README.md

   });
 });
 ```
 Same as previous example, but removes all script tags from the output of the html snapshot.
 Custom filters are also supported, see the customFilter Example in the explanation of the `snapshotScript` option.
+Also, check out the complete [example](https://github.com/localnerve/html-snapshots/tree/master/examples/custom).

 ## Options
 Apart from the default settings, there are a number of options that can be specified.
 Options are specified in an object to the module's run method ``htmlSnapshots.run({ optionName: value })``.